avoori/single-product-social-sharing-plugin-for-woocommerce/README.md

 ### Support

-If you need any help or you would like to contribute to the project feel free to open an issue and we will try to help.
+If you need any support or have any questions about the project, feel free to to visit our <a href="https://capsula.group/support" target="_blank">support page</a>.
+Please use the github project page for bug reports and contrubutions only.
 You may also reach our development team directly by contacting us in one of following ways:

 - Website at <a href="https://capsula.group/plugin_development" target="_blank">capsula.group/plugin_development</a>